-The City of Longview is constructing streetscape improvements on Commerce Avenue to better the appearance, safety, and accessibility of our downtown with enhancements like better street lighting, new sidewalks, benches, landscaping, public art, and outdoor gathering places to make the area more attractive for visitors, shoppers, bicyclists, and pedestrians.
+The City of Longview is constructing streetscape improvements on Commerce Avenue to better its appearance, safety, accessibility and re-create the small town charm we love about downtown.
+Improvements include new lighting, sidewalks, furnishings, landscaping, irrigation, public art and outdoor gathering places to make downtown more attractive to visitors, shoppers, bicyclists and pedestrians.

 The first phase of the construction was completed in 2015 and improved three blocks of Commerce from Washington Way to Broadway.
 The cost of the Phase 1 improvements including design, construction and project management totaled $1.9 million.
 The City contributed roughly $110,000 to the initial project and the rest was funded by more than $1.8 million in multiple local, state and federal grants.

 In 2016, the second wave of construction extended the downtown improvements one more block south to Hudson Street.
 Construction was delayed more than once due to inclement weather and competing projects that tended to make labor and resources scarce but the finished result was worth the effort.
 The cost of Phase 2 improvements including design, construction and project management were just shy of $1 million.
 The City contributed about $220,000 to the project and was able to make up the rest using grant money awarded by Cowlitz County and Washington State Department of Transportation (WSDOT).